 Abstract View class/interface.
 All UI view/widgets that paint to the screen must inherit from this class.
-Views handle repaint queues, touch inputs and painting to the display buffer automatically.
+Views handle repaint queues, touch input and painting to the display buffer automatically.

-All views has a width and height, along with an absolute x,y coordinate.
-The coordinates define the upper left corner of the view rectangle.
+All views have a width and height, along with an absolute x,y coordinate that defines the upper left corner of the view rectangle.

-As a design pattern, we chose that Views must not contain any state.
+Views must not contain any state.
 They only draw data to the display.
-Therefore view might contain or have references to objects holding the actual state information.

-The some simple views, like TextLabelView, are exceptions to this rule, since it is highly convenient to let them hold some state.
+Therefore views might contain or have references to objects holding the actual state information.
+Some simple views, like TextLabelView, are exceptions to this rule, since it is highly convenient to let them hold some state.
 (Like text content.)